 Fundrise is the first company to successfully crowdfund real estate investments.
-You can build a portfolio of real estate investments (with a typical return of 8.7 – 12.4%) with very little money.
+You can build a portfolio of real estate investments with very little money—with a typical return of 8.7 – 12.4%.

 We recommend Fundrise for people who want to start investing and gain exposure to the real estate market without having to come up with a large amount of capital.

 Cryptocurrency has no doubt become a popular form of investment as many coins have become mainstream.